beneopp/automation_code/README.md

 3. Query by Committee - choose the sample that has the largest disagreement between a committee of models

 # How to Test the Performance of an Active Learning Strategy
-In order to test the performance of an active learning strategy, a simulation is performed with data where all samples are labeled.
-In this simulation, five random samples are added to the training set.
+In order to test the performance of an active learning strategy, a simulation with data is performed where all samples are labeled.
+Five random samples are added to the training set.
 The other samples are treated as unlabeled data in the test set.
 Next, an unlabeled sample is added to the training set using the chosen active learning stategy.
 At each round of adding a new sample to the training set, the accuraccy both the unlabeled data and of the labeled data with cross-validation are determined.
 The accuracy is plotted as a function of the number of labeled samples in the model.

 # Code Overview